Z-Bolt/OctoScreen/README.md

 - `OCTOSCREEN_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
 This variable defines the location of the application theme.

-- `OCTOSCREEN_RESOLUTION` -  Resolution of the application, should be configured to the resolution of your screen, for example `480x320`.
-By default `800x480`.
+- `OCTOSCREEN_RESOLUTION` -  Resolution of the application, should be configured to the resolution of your screen.
+Optimal resolution for OctoScreen is no less than 800x480, so if the physical resolution of your screen is 480x320, it's recommended to set the software resolution 800x533.
+If you are using Raspbian you can do it by changing hdmi_cvt param in /boot/config.txt file

 ### Custom controls and commands